Great Seal of France

-The Great Seal of France (Grand sceau de France) is the official seal of the French Republic.
+The Great Seal of France (Grand sceau de France) is the seal of the French Republic.
 After the 1792 revolution established the First French Republic, the insignia of the monarchy was removed from the seal.
 Over time, the new seal changed.
 At first, it featured Marianne, symbol of the revolution.
 It evolved to show that the people developed their culture and politics.
 In modern times, it depicts Liberty, along with aspects of culture such as art, education, and agriculture.

 Description

 The Great Seal features Liberty, wearing a crown with seven arches.
 She holds a fasces and is supported by a ship's tiller with a cock carved or printed on it, representing the Gallic rooster (le coq gaulois), a symbol of the Gauls and early French nation.
 At her feet is a vase with the letters "SU" ("Suffrage Universel", "Universal suffrage").
 At her right, in the background, are symbols of the arts (painter's tools), architecture (Ionic order), education (burning lamp), agriculture (a sheaf of wheat) and industry (a cog wheel).
 The scene is surrounded by the legend "RÉPUBLIQUE FRANÇAISE, DÉMOCRATIQUE, UNE ET INDIVISIBLE" ("French Republic, democratic, one and indivisible") and "24 FEV.1848" (24 February 1848) at the bottom.

 The reverse bears the words "AU NOM DU PEUPLE FRANÇAIS" ("in the name of the French people") surrounded by a crown of oak (symbol of perennity and justice) and laurel (symbol of glory) leaves tied together with wheat and grapes (agriculture and wealth), with the circular national motto "LIBERTÉ, ÉGALITÉ, FRATERNITÉ".